Home / How / How to Dispose of Old Tires and What to do?

 Location: Rural areas may have limited options and higher costs due to longer transport distances to processing facilities.

-Quantity: Bulk disposal often reduces per-tire costs 20 tires might cost $3 each vs. $5 each for 4 tires.
+Quantity: Bulk disposal often reduces per-tire costs.
+20 tires might cost $3 each vs. $5 each for 4 tires.

 Cost-Saving Tips